 |Titchfield History Society||http://www.titchfieldhistory.co.uk

 This is the web site for the local history society who might be able to provide further information about the canal.
-They also publish a number books about Titchfield including the canal.
+A section of the website includes a number of articles about the waterway.

 Recently updated entry in this on-line encyclopaedia.